 A retainer is custom-made to the shape of your teeth and is used to maintain the newly-positioned teeth.
 Retainers are an important part of post-orthodontic care.
 They can also be used to treat minor orthodontic problems.

 How do I clean my retainer?

-It's important to clean your retainer after every use (or every night before bed if you are wearing it every night).
-You can clean your retainer by brushing it gently with your toothbrush and toothpaste.
-For a deeper clean, mix lukewarm water with a mild dishsoap.
+It is important to clean your retainer after every use (or every night before bed if you are wearing it continuously).
+You can clean your retainer by brushing it with your toothbrush and toothpaste.
+For a deeper clean, mix lukewarm water with mild dish soap.
 Use a soft toothbrush to gently brush away plaque and other debris then rinse.

 What do I do if I lose my retainer?

 If you lost your removable dental retainer, it is important to get a replacement right away!
 Teeth can shift more quickly than you would expect, especially early in the post-orthodontic process.
 Getting a new retainer as soon as possible reduces the chance of teeth moving and can reduce the chances of discomfort when you finally put your new one on for the first time.

 Removable retainers last about a year, on average.
 This is because the plastic or polyurethane they are made of is not as strong as metal, and overtime the wear and tear from teeth friction and cleaning can weaken it.
 Thankfully, it is easy to get a replacement if you start noticing cracks or breaks in your removable retainer

 Make an appointment to get a replacement, today!

 Do fixed retainers require any maintenance?